 William F. Ritter email@example.com

-Professor and Department Chair, Bioresources Engineering and CEEP Senior Policy Fellow; Ph.D., Iowa State University, 1971.
+Professor of Civil & Environmental Engineering (Retired, December 2014) and CEEP Senior Policy Fellow; Ph.D., Iowa State University, 1971.
 Groundwater pollution; waste management; water quality modeling; surface water contamination; irrigation management.

 Cesar Cuello email@example.com